- The Pitfalls of a Guitar Ambition

 To be comfortable holding the guitar, your child should be at least 6 or 7 years old.
 That doesn't mean that a lanky four-year-old couldn't manage to learn a few chords with a properly-sized instrument (more on that later!) but there is a bit more to the question of age than size.

 Your child would have to have the discipline necessary to attend lessons: sitting still with erect posture, all while taking instruction.
-Again, unless your child is unusually talented, those are all skills that s/he will develop in the early years of school, hence the recommendation to wait until they are at least through their Early Years Foundation Stage before starting guitar lessons.
+Again, unless your child is unusually talented, those are all skills that s/he will develop in the early years of school, hence the recommendation to wait until they are at least through their Early Years Foundation Stage before starting guitar lessons online.

 Another factor to consider is strength.
 Young children have not yet cultivated enough strength in their hands and arms to play the guitar.
 You might counter that assertion with: the very act of learning the guitar will help them develop the necessary strength.
 For kids, playing rhythm guitar - with power chords and chord progressions - can be a bit of work out!